heybereket/heybereket/README.md

 im a software developer that's passionate about <strong>artifical intelligence</strong>, and robotics
 <br>

-as of right now, im learning react, and contributing to open source projects
+i like contributing to open source projects, so you might see me doing a lot of that

 #### i love: